iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 ## Deploying Using the “One Click” Script

 For running the [one click script](https://github.com/iotaledger/one-click-tangle/tree/chrysalis/hornet-mainnet-k8s/README.md) you need to get access to a K8s cluster.
 For local development, we recommend [microk8s](https://microk8s.io/).
 Instructions on how to install it can be found [here](https://blog.jarrousse.org/installing-microk8s-on-mac-os-x/).
 You may also need to enable the ingress add-on on micro-k8s by running `microk8s.enable ingress`.
-You will also need [properly configure](https://kubernetes.io/docs/reference/kubectl/overview/) the [kubectl](https://kubernetes.io/docs/tasks/tools/) command-line tool to get access to your cluster.
+You will also need to [properly configure](https://kubernetes.io/docs/reference/kubectl/overview/) the [kubectl](https://kubernetes.io/docs/tasks/tools/) command-line tool to get access to your cluster.

 You can pass the following parameters as variables on the command line to the one-click script: